-Finally, like every other business process, the risk assessment methodology should be standardised across the enterprise, so that the results are compatible with the business culture, and comparable against each other.
-However, they should also be reviewed at least annually for continued suitability.
+Finally, like every other business process, the risk assessment methodology should be standardised across the enterprise so that the results are compatible with the business culture and comparable against each other.
+However, they should also be reviewed at least annually, or after significant organisational, change for continued suitability.
 As your organisation changes and adapts to the future business environment, so must your risk assessment keep up in order to stay relevant, and useable.

 Like all security, the risk assessment is simple, not easy, but simple.

-- Don’t BUY anything until you know where it fits in, and how you’re going to manage it.
+- Don’t BUY anything until you know where it fits in, and how you’re going to manage it; and

-- Unless the solutions you choose cost well under the estimated value of the data, don’t buy them, it’s career limiting.
+- Unless the solutions you choose costs well under the estimated value of the data, don’t buy them, it’s career limiting.